-Mount Shasta’s significance as a “power spot” for non-indigenous people did not begin until the nineteenth century.
+Mount Shasta’s significance as a “power spot” for non-indigenous people did not begin until the 19th century.
 The naturalist John Muir described the mountain’s peak as a religious icon, and helped to spread its legendary fame.
-Since its discovery it quickly became one of California’s must-see tourist destinations.
+Since its discovery, it quickly became one of California’s must-see tourist destinations.

 Panther Meadows - Mount Shasta © Dustin Naef